HichamKyouma/click-number-predictor/README.md

 # click-number-predictor

-The purpose of this take home assignment is to predict the number of clicks for every row.
+The purpose of this prject is to predict the number of clicks for every row.

 ## Dataset